Tag Archives: #coach

 I found patience at a crisis in my life… the blessing that greeted my nature – Olya Aman

-Our third son was a piece of happy, unexpected news.
-I didn’t fully recover mentally from the merry sensation of being with my second baby, only a year at that time.
-In the beginning, straggling to be everywhere: keeping the kids nice and neat, the house cozy and welcoming, the food tasty and nourishing — I reduced my restful, sleeping hours to about four a day, comforting myself with thoughts about excellence and perfection of my life.
+Keeping the kids nice and neat, the house cozy and welcoming, the food tasty and nourishing—I reduced my restful, sleeping hours to about four a day, comforting myself with thoughts about excellence and perfection of my life.

 In three months I felt as if I was groping forward a few steps in my daily life and strolling backward with increasing speed.
 The little one cried almost every night with no obvious reason.
-I often lost my temper with my four-year-old, expecting him to be always handy and ready to help in any possible way with kids and with things around the house.
+I often lost my temper with my four-year-old.

 The growing family forced my husband to accept an offer of higher pay and longer absence from home, often being away on his business trips for weeks in a row.
 Left alone with kids I could not find energy enough to keep my old acquaintances and friends.
 I was busy and very lonely.

 I kept reproaching myself for lack of attention to my husband and kids.
-I knew that I needed to be careful about how I dealt with those about me.
 Too often I ended up snappish in my manner.

 The atmosphere at home became suffocating.
-I and my husband took what seemed to us a strict line of duty: him — providing for the wellbeing of our family, and I — devoting myself fully to the kids.
-And although our generous impulses had the best intentions, the outcome didn’t provide lasting happiness.
+My husband was providing for the wellbeing of our family, and I was devoting myself fully to the kids.
+Although our generous impulses had the best intentions, the outcome didn’t provide lasting happiness.

-I was aching to the distant time of those happy days when my husband was at home every night, lifting the weight of troubles by his help and loving support.
+I was aching to the distant time of those happy days when my husband was at home every night.
 The tears I shed on the occasion of his coming home from another business trip caused the sacred emotional transformation.
-A feeble stream of our family life needed to be revived anew, and the only solution was to reunite our family, sacrificing some pleasant but unnecessary luxuries on the way.
+The only solution was to reunite our family, sacrificing some pleasant but unnecessary luxuries on the way.

 My husband decided to go back to his old employment with lower pay and higher healthy, meaningful time spent with his family.
-With each day at home and each family dinner, the healthy and benign atmosphere was coming back to the house, the chores hanged lighter on my hands.
+With each day at home and each family dinner, the healthy and benign atmosphere was coming back to the house.

 We abandoned our expensive car for a cheaper and a trifle less comfortable one and our pompous yearly vacations for a lovely countryside escape.
 When a chain of unlucky events at my husband’s work culminated in his losing the position, we didn’t despair.
 We lived out of our humble savings and occasional company commissions that I still received now and then.

-My husband freed up from the necessity to go every day to the office finally could devote his time to his music experiments.
+My husband, freed up from the necessity to go every day to the office, finally could devote his time to his music experiments.
 He used to compose wonderful pieces when in college.
-His hobby didn’t excite much approval from his parents, and he abandoned it almost completely during the years of his company work.

 My husband was shutting himself up in his study at night, interrupting his work for rounds with our crying son.
 The little creature grew quieter with time, sensing my increasing tranquility.
 I had my full night’s sleep thanks to my husband’s loving help.
 Our older son got much attached to his father with his bedtime stories and childish fighting games.